danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 *  Raspberry Pis are computers but Arduino microcontrollers are also very useful for projects [here](https://www.arduino.cc/)
 *  OpenScad is a free program to design 3D objects [here](http://www.openscad.org/)
 *  More info on github pages [here](https://pages.github.com/)
 *  Jekyll is a tool to help develop your website with Github [here](https://help.github.com/articles/using-jekyll-with-pages/)

+# Introduction to Soldering

+Soldering is basically like metal glue.
+We will be soldering a small IR light panel so that we can take images at night.

+More on how to solder [here](https://learn.adafruit.com/adafruit-guide-excellent-soldering/tools)

 # Using the Raspberry Pi camera